Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 returns it in `tokenURI`.
 The fields that will be filled uniquely for each token:
 1. the color of the background, which is set in the first two `rect`s; the hue component (330 in the template) will be unique for each token;
-1. the names of the tokens of a pool the position is added to (WETH/USDC in the template);
+1. the names of the tokens of a pool the position belongs to (WETH/USDC in the template);
 1. the fee of a pool (0.05%);
 1. tick values of the boundaries of the position (123456).